Workplace Violence Policy

 Related References, Policies, Procedures, Forms and Appendices

-All employees should become familiar with the College Incident Reporting Policy and Procedures, which are summarized on the college’s Safety and Security webpage.
+All employees should become familiar with the University Incident Reporting Policy and Procedures, which are summarized on the University’s Safety and Security webpage.

 If an incident report is completed by Safety & Security or a local police agency, Safety & Security will forward a copy to the appropriate departments (Human Resources, Student Conduct, etc.), as applicable.